KmolYuan/Pyslvs-UI/README.md

 **Please note that other platforms may be available but I have not tested before.**

-Plasma main window:
+Previews in KDE Plasma desktop:

 ![main](icons/cover/main_plasma.png)

-Windows main window:
+Previews in Windows 8.1 theme:

 ![main](icons/cover/main_win.png)